ruby-amqp/amqp/README.md

 =================

 Contains following improvements:
  * Support for setting extended headers in MQ::Exchange#publish.
 Particularly useful for :reply_to for RPC.
-* Multibyte character support (Ruby 1.9) in MQ::Exchange#publish
+ * Multibyte character support (Ruby 1.9) in MQ::Exchange#publish.
  * MQ::Queue only wraps headers with new MQ::Headers if they are not nil.
 This allows pops to tell more easily when they've requested a message from an empty queue.
-* Adds support for receiving Headers with zero-size data packets.
+ * Support for receiving Headers with zero-size data packets.
 Such contents with no body frames are totally legit if indicated header size is zero.

 Getting started